Opposition in Kyrgyzstan claim power after storming government buildings | Politics

 Protesters also freed several former senior officials jailed under Jeenbekov, including ex-prime minister Sapar Isakov and Atambayev's former chief of staff Farid Niyazov.
 Several provincial governors have resigned, according to local media reports which said public rallies had begun on Tuesday in several provincial centres, most of them anti-government.

 Jeenbekov's supporters were gathering in the southern city of Osh, the same reports said, where his brother Asylbek Jeenbekov called for unity and order.
-(Writing by Olzhas Auyezov; Editing by Andrew Osborn)
+(Additional reporting by Olga Dzyubenko; Writing by Olzhas Auyezov; Editing by Andrew Osborn and Philippa Fletcher)